orion-services/users/docs/frontend/Frontend.md

 ### Available Routes

+All routes are prefixed with `/test` when served by Quarkus:

-- `/` - Login and registration page
+- `/test/` - Login and registration page
-- `/dashboard` - User dashboard (requires authentication)
+- `/test/dashboard` - User dashboard (requires authentication)
-- `/2fa` - Two-factor authentication setup and validation
+- `/test/2fa` - Two-factor authentication setup and validation
-- `/webauthn` - WebAuthn device registration and authentication
+- `/test/webauthn` - WebAuthn device registration and authentication
-- `/recover-password` - Password recovery
+- `/test/recover-password` - Password recovery

+**Note**: The Vue Router is configured with base path `/test`, so internal navigation will automatically include this prefix.

 ### Route Guards